TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Methodology

 \item We add an alignment between the chord of $i^{th}$ note in the template and pitch of $i^{th}$ note in the melody, since chord influences the note pitch.

 \item We add an alignment between the rhythm pattern of $i^{th}$ note in the template and the position of $i^{th}$ note in the melody, since rhythm pattern determines the note position.

-\item We add an alignment between the cadence of $i^{th}$ note in the template and the duration of $i^{th}$ note in the melody, since cadence controls the note duration.
-Besides, since onset interval between $i^{th}$ note and $i$+$1^{th}$ note is also closely related to the pause, we add alignments between cadence of $i^{th}$ note with the bar index and position of $i$+$1^{th}$ note.
-We also add an alignment between cadence of $i^{th}$ note and the pitch of $i^{th}$ note, since pitch is an important factor in distinguishing ``half cadence'' and ``authentic cadence''. \end{itemize}
+\item We add an alignment between the cadence of $i^{th}$ note in the template with the duration and pitch of $i^{th}$ note in the melody for their close relationship.
+Besides, we add alignments between cadence of $i^{th}$ note with the bar index and position of $i$+$1^{th}$ note, since onset intervals between adjacent notes can help distinguish ``no cadence'' from others. \end{itemize}